 A postgraduate degree course comprises 180 credits.
 If you are studying full-time, you will normally complete these credits over one year.
 If you are studying part-time, you will complete these over a longer period, usually 2 years.

 280 UCAS tariff points, eg, BBC at A-level.
 A-levels to include Chemistry and Biology and to exclude General Studies.
 Five GCSEs at grade C or above, including Mathematics and English language

 We also accept Science Access to Higher Education qualifications, you will need to Pass with 18 Level 3 credits in Science/Mathematics including Chemistry and Biology units awarded at Distinction.

 Our Forensic Science degree is highly practical, scientifically challenging and accredited by the Forensic Science Society

-You will investigate simulated crime scenes which include burglary, assault, homicide and fatal fires in our Crime Scene House and Forensic Science Laboratories.
+You’ll have the opportunity to experience the state-of-the-art instruments used widely within the industry.
+You’ll be investigating simulated crime scenes, which include burglary, assault, homicide and fatal fires, in our Crime Scene House and forensic science laboratories.

 This forensic science degree will involve about ten hours in lectures and small group tutorials, and up to ten hours of practical work each week.

 You can opt to study by flexible/part time learning allowing you to take 60 credits of the full-time programme each year, meaning your studies will be conducted over six years.
 Timetabled sessions will take place throughout the week.